yext/answers-search-ui/README.md

   noResults: {
     // Optional, whether to display map pins for all possible results when no results are found.
 Defaults to false.
     displayAllResults: false,
     // Optional, whether to display the map when no results are found, taking priority over showEmptyMap.
 If displayAllResults is false, this will be an empty map.
-Defaults to false.
+Defaults to showEmptyMap's value.
     visible: false
   },
   // Optional, the custom configuration override to use for the map markers, function